veromary/repleatur/_posts/2013-04-27-proofs-have-arrived.markdown

 [![GEDSC DIGITAL CAMERA]({{ site.url }}/wp-content/uploads/2013/04/proof7-300x225.jpg)]({{ site.url }}/wp-content/uploads/2013/04/proof7.jpg)And lastly the last page of the Index and the Colophon.
 Thank God for automatic index generaters.
 I put in the Prayer before a Crucifix over the credits because a) I like it and b) there was room.
 I've squeezed in a few other prayers in the book where there was space and given them their own little index in the back so they can be found.
 The Memorare was in there for a while, but got pushed out when rearranging hymns.

 Also, I did end up putting in our National Anthem at the back too.
 At first I baulked at the idea, as it isn't a religious piece - though patriotism is a virtue - but many hymnbooks have it and it is a practical addition when so many of us don't know it off by heart.
 The controversial Christian verse is included - it is not from the original as sometimes claimed, but an anonymous 20th century addition.

+**Update** The additional verse was written by Ruth Ponniah in 1988.
+[Article from news.com.au](http://www.news.com.au/national/schools-insert-god-into-australian-anthem/story-e6frfkvr-1226155301780)

-The original was a very British song, take this verse for instance:
+The original anthem was a very British song, take this verse for instance:

     When gallant Cook from Albion sailed
     To trace wide oceans o'er,